bentomhall/nih-system/homebrewery/world/player-options.md

 **Empowered (Any)**: You can choose to maximize up to half the Charge Dice rolled.
 **Napalm (Flamethrower)**: Targets that fail their saving throw take the damage at the start of each of their turns for one minute or until they use an action to put out the fire.
 Targets that succeed take the damage again at the beginning of their next turn, after which the fire goes out.
 **Arcing Stun (Stunner)**: This effect now chains from the original target to up to two additional creatures of your choice within 30 ft of the original target.
 They are affected as if they were the primary target.
 **Gale Force (Air Blast)**: The radius is now 20 ft and the push distance is 10 feet.
-Creatures larger than you no longer make the save at advantage.
+Creatures larger than you no longer make the save with advantage.
 **Extreme Cold (Freeze Ray)**: Creatures restrained by the ice now take half the damage at the beginning of each of their turns.
-The area remains a 5' tall wall of ice for one minute.
+The area remains a 5 feet  tall wall of ice for one minute.
 Additionally, you only need to spend 2 dice instead of 4 to use the wall of ice option.
 ____
 ### Chemist
 Chemists focus on the alchemical side of the inventor's life, creating ways to better disperse their munitions and potions to others, as well as creating new munitions
 #### Additional Proficiencies
-You gain proficiency in Arcana and Medicine, as well as alchemist’s tools and herbalists’ kits.
+You gain proficiency in Arcana and Medicine, as well as alchemist's supplies and herbalism kits.
 \column
 #### Munition Launcher
-At 3rd level, you’ve created a system to launch potions, alchemical items, and other munitions out to 90 ft as an action.
+At 3rd level, you've created a system to launch potions, alchemical items, and other munitions out to 90 ft as an action.
 If you target a friendly creature, they can catch it out of the air and use it on themselves as a reaction.
 If you target a hostile creature with an alchemical munition, make the attack roll as normal.
 If you target a location, it simply hits that location.

 #### Fast Hands
 Starting at 3rd level, you can use potions on yourself or administer them to someone adjacent to you as a bonus action.

 #### Extra Alchemical Munitions
-At 6th level, you’ve learned to create three additional types of alchemical munitions&mdash;the firestone, tanglefoot bag and the thunderstone.
+At 6th level, you've learned to create three additional types of alchemical munitions&mdash;the firestone, tanglefoot bag and the thunderstone.
 **Firestone**: This crystal brims with fire aether.
 Choose a point you can see within 30 ft (90 ft if used by you).
 All creatures within 15 ft. must make a Constitution saving throw against your charge DC (or DC 12 if used by someone else).
 On a failed saving throw, they take 3d8 fire damage and are blinded for one minute.
 Blinded creatures can make the saving throw again at the end of each of their turns, ending the effect on a success.
 On a success, targets take half as much damage and are blinded only until the beginning of your next turn.
 Creating a firestone costs 10 gp and can be done over a long rest.
 **Tanglefoot Bag**: This small pouch explodes into a tangle of sticky threads.
 Make a ranged attack with proficiency against a creature within range (30 ft normally, 90 ft for you).
 On a hit, the creature is restrained until they or someone else uses an action to break them free.
 Creating a tanglefoot bag costs 5 gp and can be done over a long rest.
 **Thunderstone**: This crystal brims with lightning and thunder.
 Choose a point you can see within 30 ft (90 ft if used by you).
 All creatures within 15 ft. must make a Constitution saving throw against your charge DC (or DC 12 if used by someone else).
 On a failed saving throw, they take 3d8 lightning damage and are deafened and stunned until the end of your next turn.
 On a success, targets take half as much damage and are only deafened until the end of your next turn (and not stunned).
 Creating a thunderstone costs 20 gp and can be done over a long rest.